 The error output is a TTL signal which indicates an error condition in the controller.
 This signal is available on the interconnect module as ERR.
-When the error signal is low, this indicates one of the following error conditions:
+When the error signal is low, this indicates an error condition and the Error Light on the controller will be illuminated.
+For details on the reasons why the error output would be active see Error Light (Red LED) in Chapter 9.